-There are many airstrips and airports in Bolivia: among highest per capita in the world.
+There are many airstrips and airports in Bolivia: among the highest per capita in the world.
 La Paz, Santa Cruz and Cochabamba are the country's three main international entry points with runways over 3,050 meters long.
 Bolivia is 7th on the list of countries with the most airstrips in the world because getting around overland, though affordable, can often be difficult.
 According to the World Factbook, Bolivia has 1,382 landing strips, of which 1,016 have paved runways of under 915 meters, many rarely used.
 Below you'll find a list of the major airports in each of Bolivia's 9 states.

 Most Frequently Used Airports in Bolivia

 SANTA CRUZ DE LA SIERRA, SANTA CRUZ

 Aeropuerto Internacional Viru Viru (VVI)

 Aeropuerto Capitán Oriel Lea Plaza (TJA)

 Aeropuerto Rurrenabaque (RBQ)

 Aeropuerto Juana Azurduy de Padilla (SRE)